SpaIndex.com: Guide to Day Spas and Stay Spas

 Of course, it always feels good to rest your tired feet in a container of warm water, and the slight tingling sensation caused by the low-voltage current might even be rather pleasant.
 But the stuff about drawing "toxins" out of your body is pure bunk.
 That's the job of your kidneys, which are exquisitely suited to this task.

 Some sites show pictures of what they purport to be blood cells before and after treatment, implying that the cells become less entangled or clumped together.
-Don't be fooled by this nonsense, which is usually attributed to un-named "doctors" and has never been reported in the reputable scientific literature.
+Don’t be fooled by this nonsense, which is usually attributed to un-named “doctors” and has never been reported in the reputable scientific literature.
+(6)

 A brand of Detox / Ion Foot Baths in the United states is ionSpa.
 In an article appearing in The Ledger in December 2007, ionSpa points out that its machine is registered with the Food and Drug Administration under a category for non-medical devices and they make no medical claims.
 They initially distributed those handy color coded charts with their foot baths, so that providers could identify the toxins being removed.
-They don't do that anymore and now they just claim their foot bath unit has a "revitalizing effect."
+They don’t do so anymore and now they just claim their foot bath unit has a “revitalizing effect.”
+(7)

-That, we believe.
+That, we absolutely believe.
 Foot soaks make you feel better.
 A hot foot bath has long been a therapy given to patients and the infirm to ease tension and induce calm.

 Our advice to our readers?
 Seek out your favorite day spa for a long and thorough pedicure in a revitalizing jetted pedicure throne, and have your feet groomed for an hour.
 We bet you'll feel just as wonderful, at a lower price, and with some pretty toenails to admire.